Skip to content

 Between April 2020 and January 2023, as part of the Greater Manchester Make Smoking History programme, the Greater Manchester Smokefree Homes group worked with the Greater Manchester Healthy Homes Group and multiple Social Housing Providers to improve understanding of the views of smokers and non-smokers living in social housing in Greater Manchester.

-The findings from this work are being used as the basis for this project, which will develop new interventions to help smokers living in social housing to quit.
+The findings from this work are being used as the basis for this project, which is developing new interventions to help smokers living in social housing to quit.

-The project will be carried out across six phases:
+The project is being carried out across six phases:

 Phase 1: Stakeholder identification

-Working with local partners and collaborators, we will identify the most important people and organisations to include in the project.
+Working with local partners and collaborators, we identified the most important people and organisations to include in the project.

 Phase 2: Stakeholder engagement and consultation

-We’ll hold a workshop where we’ll share the research findings from the Make Smoking History programme and begin discussions around how to reduce the barriers to quitting smoking.
-A survey will be carried out to encourage a wide range of input into the core discussions.
+We held a workshop where we shared the research findings from the Make Smoking History programme and began discussions around how to reduce the barriers to quitting smoking.
+A survey was carried out to encourage a wide range of input into the core discussions.

 Phase 3: Protocol development

-We will work with stakeholders to co-design a protocol explaining what’s going to be done and how it will be evaluated, taking into account existing evidence and the findings from phase 2.
+We worked with stakeholders to co-design a protocol explaining what we're doing and how we'll evaluate it, taking into account existing evidence and the findings from phase 2.

 Phase 4: Intervention piloting